 The company's debt burden, as measured by earnings divided by interest payments, is 39.28; that's higher than 92.03% of US stocks in the Consumer Cyclical sector that have positive free cash flow.

 Tractor Supply Co's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 21.34% of tickers in our DCF set.

 TSCO's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 3%; for context, that number is higher than merely 21.34% of tickers in our DCF set.

 Return Relative to Current Share Price

 Want more companies with a valuation profile/forecast similar to that of Tractor Supply Co?
-See ICON, SBH, QNST, ELA, and CRTO.
+See AMCR, FNKO, JOUT, KIRK, and SBH.

 Investors had good reasons to be bullish on Tractor Supply (NASDAQ: TSCO) stock in 2020.
 Tractor Supply is expected to say that this positive momentum extended through its fourth quarter when it announces those results on January 28.
 Management in late October predicted that comparable-store sales would rise by between 15% and 20% this quarter.